How to switch from Avalara

 - Avoid making changes during high-traffic periods (sales events, product launches, etc.).

-However, until you’re confident that TaxCloud has been configured correctly, we recommend sticking with your current provider.
+However, until you’re confident that TaxCloud has been configured correctly, we recommend sticking with your current setup.

 Extra lead-time gives added flexibility.